Editor's choice: SimCorner

 There are three monthly Internet bundles available:

-NOS sells data-only SIMS called Kanguru Livre that cost EUR2.50 and include a 24-hour period with unlimited Internet.
+NOS sells data-only SIM cards called Kanguru Livre that cost EUR2.50 and include a 24-hour period with unlimited Internet.
 After that first 24 hours, there are two available plans:

 APN: umts or internet